+Studio apartments can be challenging to decorate, but when you’re living in one room you don’t need to sacrifice style.
 Before decorating any small space, whether it’s a single room or a studio, familiarize yourself with some of the rules for decorating small spaces.
 They’re a great starting point for making the most of a small space.

 Classic room dividers are terrific decorative elements that separate living and sleeping areas.
-There are tons of different styles – from classic folding screens to beautiful fabric-covered pieces.
-The sky’s the limit so if you can’t find something that suits your style consider having one custom made.
+There are tons of different styles, from classic folding screens to beautiful fabric-covered pieces.
+The sky’s the limit, so if you can’t find something that suits your style consider having one custom made.
 Most upholsterers can have one made quickly and fairly inexpensively.
 Much like curtains they take up a lot of visual space so have fun and find a fabric you really love.

 There are many ways to create a half wall with which you can divide living, dining, and sleeping areas.
 One of the easiest is with a short bookshelf.
 They can help define living areas and you can place items on top, making them very practical.
 If you place the head of the bed against the back of a short bookshelf you’ve also got an instant headboard.
 You can even upholster it!
 A solid headboard (sans shelf) can also work.
 Just make sure it’s finished on both sides and is solid all the way to the floor.

 If your daybed has a frame that wraps around the back you can place it against the wall and load it with pillows to create an inviting and comfortable seating area.
-If there is no back/side frame (just a head and foot board), you can place it right in the middle of the room!
-In many cases your guests won’t even know it’s also your bed.
+If there is no back/side frame (just a headboard and footboard), you can place it right in the middle of the room!
+In many cases, your guests won’t even know it’s also your bed.

-Hanging fabric around the sleeping area is great for separating the areas.
+Hanging fabric around the sleeping area is great for separating the living and sleeping areas.
 Consider hanging it on a track mounted over the bed.
 That way you can draw the curtains open and closed whenever you like.
 Another option is to hang four pieces of fabric from ceiling to floor at the four corners of the bed.
 It won’t provide privacy but it’s a very elegant way to define the space.